Mouth Open, Lips Sealed: 5 Five HIPAA Tips for Dentists

 It may be tempting to create universal access to your EMR database for all staff, but it’s crucial that you take the time to sort out permissions for each member of your staff from day one.
 Under HIPAA, individuals should only have access to the minimum necessary PHI they need in order to perform their job duties.
 Granting employees access to more PHI than they need for their job violates HIPAA.

-Jackson LLP’s healthcare attorneys make HIPAA compliance simple and straightforward by establishing comprehensive policies and procedures specific to you.
+Jackson LLP’s healthcare attorneys make dental practice HIPAA compliance simple and straightforward by establishing comprehensive policies and procedures specific to you.
 We guide you through the entire process of compliance and enjoy the chance to field questions as they arise.
 If you’re a dentist or practice manager who needs help establishing or updating your HIPAA policies, schedule a free consultation with one of our attorneys by calling (312) 985-6484 or clicking the button below.